Boualam3/quick-book-api/Readme.md

 This is a lightweight Express.js REST API built with Sequelize and SQLite to support a **live search** feature on a landing page.
 It enables real-time filtering and sorting of book data as users type in the frontend.

-> ✅ Designed as a technical assignment for the Back-End Developer role at Fobs USA.
+> ✅ Designed as a technical assignment for the Back-End Developer role .

 ---